Secured vs. Unsecured Debt

 Secured debts are debts that are linked to some type of property that you own (called the "collateral").
 If you default on the loan, the creditor can take the property.
 There are two types of secured debts -- those which you agree to, and those which you don't.

 The first type, secured loans that you agree to, include:

-- mortgages and home equity loans (your house serves as collateral in the event you default) - To learn about your options for mortgage and related debts, see Mortgage Debt and Other Home Loans in Bankruptcy.
+- mortgages and home equity loans (your house serves as collateral in the event you default) (learn about your options for mortgages and home loans in Mortgage Debt and Other Home Loans in Bankruptcy)